 According to Growth Engineering, gamification is “taking something that is not a game and applying game mechanics to increase user engagement, happiness, and loyalty!”
 Traditionally seen as an acquisition strategy, gamification is increasingly used by marketers and developers to retain and re-engage users.

 Gamification increases retention by applying several techniques that make the customer experience more game-like and, thus, more fun.
-This element of entertainment increases user engagement and habit-formation, generating higher rates of customer loyalty.
+This element of entertainment can increase user engagement and habit-formation, generating higher rates of customer loyalty.

 Gamification tactics can include: